Hema Upadhyay: Police investigation

 When Hema did not return home at night, her domestic help Mandal tried to contact her, only to find her mobile phone switched off.
 He then contacted her relatives and friends.
 The next morning, he registered a missing persons complaint.
 Bhambani's family also found his phone switched off, and registered a complaint.

 On Saturday, around 7:30 pm, a sweeper noticed a hand in the boxes floating in the drain, opposite a crematorium in the Dahanukar Wadi area of Kandivali.
 He alerted the police, who retrieved the boxes.
 The bodies had been wrapped in transparent polyurethane sheets before being stuffed in the cardboard boxes.
 They were naked except for undergarments.
 The bodies had not decomposed, and the police were able to identify the victims.
 Based on the CCTV footage and call records, the police determined that the two had met at her studio in Andheri, and left in Bhambhani's car.
 The last call made from Bhambani's mobile phone, around 8:30pm, was traced to Kandivali.

 The police located the manufacturing details and the batch number from the cardboard boxes.
 This, in addition to the call detail records of the victims, led the police to Vidyadhar's fabrication unit in Laljipada area of Kandivali.
 After analyzing CCTV footage from some houses in the area, the police apprehended Vijay, the truck driver.
 Vijay informed the police about the other suspects, but insisted that he did not know that there were dead bodies inside the boxes.
 The police then arrested Azad and Pradeep.

 A Special Task Force (STF) of the Uttar Pradesh police intercepted Shiv Kumar on his way from the Varanasi station to his native village Gosaipur.
 The STF recovered ATM cards, SIM cards and other documents belonging to Hema and Bhambhani from him.
 He confessed to the murders.
 Vidyadhar is currently at large.
 The police have not completely ruled out Chintan as a suspect, due to his close acquaintance with Vidyadhar.
 The call detail record (CDR) of Chintan's phone shows that the two men exchanged several calls a fortnight before the murders.
 Hema's family as well as police suspect that Chintan paid Vidyadhar to commit her murder.
 In February 2016, a group of 61 artists demanded his release arguing that the police had been unable to find any evidence against him.

+In October 2023, Chintan Upadhyay was convicted of murder and sentenced to life in prison by a Dindoshi court.